OpenObservability/OpenObservability/GOVERNANCE.md

 ## Alignment

 The OpenObservability project will remain in close alignment with Prometheus, Cortex, and Thanos as long as they exist.
-Changing alignment away from the Prometheus project requires unanimous agreement from all OpenObservability members.
+Changing alignment away from the [Prometheus project](https://github.com/prometheus) requires unanimous agreement from all OpenObservability team members.

 ## Values